-Answer: No, it is not possible to switch courses.
+Answer: After the application round is over, there will be very limited possibilities to change courses.
 We will overbook all courses in relation to the number of places in each course.
-So even if someone else withdraws, this will not leave a place to be filled.
+So even if someone else withdraws, this will not necessarily leave a place to be filled.

 Question: Will ISUP courses be taught year by year?